The formation process

 The election of a new House of Representatives is followed by the formation of a new Cabinet, which is a complex and exciting process.

-BEFORE 2012
+Before 2012

-On 27 March 2012 the House adopted a change of the rules governing the formation process, laid down in its Rules of Procedure.
+On 27 March 2012, the House adopted a change of the rules governing the formation process, laid down in its Rules of Procedure.
 The aim of the amendment was to enable the House of Representatives to take the initiative in the formation of a new Cabinet.
 Before the House decided to amend its Rules of Procedure, the Head of State played a key role in the formation process, which followed an established pattern.
-After consultation with her advisers, the Head of State appointed an informateur, whose task was to explore the possibilities to form a Cabinet that would gain sufficient support from the House of Representatives.
+After consultation with their advisers, the Head of State appointed an informateur, whose task was to explore the possibilities to form a Cabinet that would gain sufficient support from the House of Representatives.
 Once the information process had yielded a clear result, the Head of State appointed a formateur.